What is FHIR?

 FHIR resources are standard URLs that contain healthcare information that different systems can point to.

 In FHIR, healthcare data is represented into categories such as patients, laboratory results, and insurance claims, among many others.
-Each of these categories are represented by a FHIR Resource, which defines the component data elements, constraints on data, and data relationships that together make up an exchangeable patient record.
+Each of these categories is represented by a FHIR Resource, which defines the component data elements, constraints on data, and data relationships that together make up an exchangeable patient record.

 The philosophy behind FHIR is to create a set of Resources that, individually or in combination, satisfy the most common use cases.
-Each Resource contains data elements necessary for its specific use cases and links to other resources' relevant information.
+Each Resource contains data elements necessary for its specific use cases and links to other resources relevant information.